turtles3040/datasets/README.md

 # datasets
-This is a dataset repository for my .
+This is a dataset repository for my persaonal research and deveoping tutorials.

 ## Binary Classification
+- pima-indians-diabets.csv

 ## Multiclass Classification